sgl-project/ome/site/content/en/docs/overview/_index.md

 OME is a standard operator for managing the lifecycle of LLM models, serving, training, and dedicated AI clusters in a Kubernetes cluster.
-It is designed to be a generic operator that can be used to manage the lifecycle of any AI/ML workload in a Kubernetes cluster running on OCI.
+It is designed to be a generic operator that can be used to manage the lifecycle of any AI/ML workload in a Kubernetes cluster.

 ## Features